harjot-debut/integra-hashicop-vault/README.md

 ## Vault Restart Instructions

-- If Vault stops due to any reasons, follow these steps to restart it:- `cd $HOME/integra-hashicop-vault`
+### If Vault stops due to any reasons, follow these steps to restart it:-
+- Go to vault directory in VM using command :-
+`cd $HOME/integra-hashicop-vault`

--Restart vault using command :-
+- Restart vault using command :-
 `./restart-vault.sh`